xjbar/linkedin-keyword-mapper/README.md

 ## Overview

-LinkedIn Keyword Mapper is a command-line tool designed to help you organize and optimize your LinkedIn profile by extracting and sorting relevant keywords from job listings.
+LinkedIn Keyword Mapper is a command-line command designed to help you organize and optimize your LinkedIn profile by extracting and sorting relevant keywords from job listings.

 ## Prerequisites